Publications & Presentations

 Mind the Gap: Staying Safe with Psychological Health and Safety Standards

-This webinar series is being offered in partnership with the Alberta Veterinary Technologist Association and the Alberta Veterinary Medical Association with a focus on psychological health and safety standards in veterinary medicine.
-This series of 8, one-hour, interactive webinars will focus on how you and your veterinary clinic can work to improve the 13 factors for psychological health and safety as set out by the Canadian Mental Health Association.
+This webinar series was offered in partnership with the Alberta Veterinary Technologist Association and the Alberta Veterinary Medical Association with a focus on psychological health and safety standards in veterinary medicine.
+This series of 8, one-hour, interactive webinars focused on how you and your veterinary clinic can work to together and improve the 13 factors for psychological health and safety as set out by the Canadian Mental Health Association.

 Attendee Comments and Data - Results from the first Mind the Gap presentation January-March 2021